jcardibo/TaxeFonciereQC_2023_PowerBI/README.md

-# 🌆 Taxe Foncière Québec 2023 - PowerBI Analysis
+# 🌆 Quebec property assessment 2023
+## A deep dive into metropolitan and agglomerated municipal valuations

 ## 📌 Project Overview